robbmanes/Jamp/README.md

 # Jamp
 A simple platformer made with Godot.

+A link to `itch.io` will show up here once I've finished it!

 ## About
 This is the first game I've ever made, so I decided to try it out with Godot.
 As such, I tried to make a dumb little platformer.
 It's made mostly of pre-built assets.
-Enjoy!
+Enjoy

 ## Credits
 - [Pixel Adventure 1](https://pixelfrog-assets.itch.io/pixel-adventure-1) by [PixelFrog Assets](https://pixelfrog-assets.itch.io/)